ayepRahman/react-redux-saga-boilerplate/README.md

 # react-redux-saga-boilerplate

 A lightweight react redux saga boilerplate for a scalable development that focus on performance and best practices.
+This project uses React Hook functionality like a custom useReducer and useSaga for code-splitting.

 ## Quick Start